 We joined the architectural team to embark on the gut renovation of a 140 year-old Victorian which included the stripping and refinishing for every room.
 Along with selecting a cohesive scheme of architectural finishes and fixtures for the entire home, we provided design and construction administration for three baths and a large kitchen.
 Dramatic double-height ceilings allowed for custom cabinetry, floor-to-ceiling tile, and a library ladder.
 We worked closely with the client and approached her fashion-forward taste by selecting a timeless mix of new and vintage furnishings and artful lighting.

 Photography by thomas story for sunset magazine

-The design of our own rental within a plain, nondescript building was intended to carve out a personal, easy home with built-in utility throughout.
+The design of our principal designer's own rental within a plain, nondescript building was intended to carve out a personal, easy home with built-in utility throughout.
 The main features for this city apartment are the multiple-use spaces including a home office shared with the living room and a dining room library.
-The updates included fixtures, hardware, and wall coverings with an emphasis on informal art arrangements, freestanding heirloom furnishings, and custom cabinetry and upholstery fabricated to fit the as-built measurements of our unit's floorplan.
+The updates included fixtures, hardware, and wall coverings with an emphasis on informal art arrangements, freestanding heirloom furnishings, and custom cabinetry and upholstery fabricated to fit the as-built measurements of the unit's floorplan.

 Photography by Lauren Edith Andersen